winterbe/streamjs/README.md

 The Stream.js API is described in detail [here](https://github.com/winterbe/streamjs/blob/master/APIDOC.md).
 For more information about Java 8 Streams I recommend reading the official [Javadoc](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) and this [blog post](http://winterbe.com/posts/2014/07/31/java8-stream-tutorial-examples/).

+# Contributing

+Found a bug or missing feature?
+Please open an [issue](https://github.com/winterbe/streamjs/issues)!
+Your feedback and help is highly appreciated.
+Please refer to the [contributing rules](https://github.com/winterbe/streamjs/blob/master/CONTRIBUTING.md) before sending a pull request.
+I would also love to hear your feedback via [Twitter](https://twitter.com/benontherun).

 # Copyright and license

 Created and copyright (c) 2014-2015 by Benjamin Winterberg.